Indonesia's Legal System

 Definition of Contract

-The legal regime of private law in Indonesia is contained within the ICC, which has persisted since the Dutch colonial era.
+The legal regime of private law in Indonesia is contained within the ICC, which has been utilized since the Dutch colonial era.
 In the context of contracts, the ICC provides the legal basis that is applicable to all contracts undertaken in Indonesia.
 Article 1313 ICC stipulates that “a contract is a legal act where one person or more binds themselves with another person or more.”
-There are 3 (three) categories of contract based upon the type of obligation, which includes: (i) to provide something; (ii) to do something; (iii) to not do something.
+There are 3 (three) categories of contract based upon this type of obligation, which includes: (i) to provide certain action; (ii) to perform certain action; (iii) to refrain from certain action.

-A contract to provide something imposes the obligation to debtors to deliver and maintain the condition of the goods in the best manner.
+A contract to provide something imposes an obligation upon debtors to deliver and maintain the condition of the goods in the best manner.
 The creditor is also entitled to compensation in case of the debtor’s default.

 Categories of Contracts